 Lenders prefer to see at least one year of timely rent and utility payments before approval.
 You’ll also need to set realistic financial goals and create a budget that you can stick to when it comes to borrowing.
 There are many costs for a first home loan in addition to the cost of the house itself, which must be accounted for.

 As part of organizing your finances, it’s best to save a minimum of six months’ worth of mortgage payments, if not a year.
-This will help prepare you any snags that may arise when you are managing an investment property, such as covering the cost of maintenance and repairs or paying the mortgage during quiet times in between renters.
+This will help prepare you for any snags that may arise when you are managing an investment property, such as covering the cost of maintenance and repairs or paying the mortgage during quiet times in between renters.
 A decent side benefit is that having more money in savings will help make you more attractive to lenders.

 Research Locations Carefully

 Location is important when you are purchasing a home for you and your family, but it’s even more vital from an investment perspective.
 It can make a world of difference in a property’s investment potential and affordability.
 Some factors to consider when looking at investment property tips and locations include:

 - Home prices